darkoverlordofdata/dish/readme.md

 		node ./src/index.js src/test.d > out.js

-The goal of dish is to insulate me from the twiddly syntax of jsasm.
+The goal of dish is to insulate me from the twiddly syntax of asm.js.

 * use the type information to add type coercions to generated code.
 * generate import/export bindings.